a-dev-mobile/turn_gen/README.md

 ```shell
 dart pub add --dev turn_gen
 ```

-If you are going to use the file reference generator from the asset folder, don't forget to add the output file path to `pubspec.yami`:
+If you are going to use the link generator for files in the asset folder, don't forget to add the output file path to `pubspec.yami`:

 ```yaml
 turn_gen: